 I grew up in Northern California.
-After finishing up college with a degree in film, I worked in advertising in San Francisco for a few years, mostly TV commercials.
+After finishing college with a degree in film, I worked in advertising in San Francisco for a few years, mostly television commercials.
 It wasn't what I wanted to do with the rest of my life, but it taught me a number of important things.
-Mainly, how agencies run and what drives consumers to purchase products.
+Most importantly, it helped me learn how agencies run and what drives consumers to purchase products.

 In 2007, the company I was working for started sending employees to web development classes to better understand how it would effect our industry in the coming years.
-TV was our Grandparents technology, the web was ours.
+Television was our grandparents' technology, the web was ours.
 To say I loved the classes is an understatement; it completely changed my life.
-I've been writing code everyday since.
+I've been writing code every day since.

-I'm a fairly heavy book reader.
-I can out nerd you for sure.
-I can talk for hours about baseball, music or photography.
-There's nothing more satisfying than crossing items off a todo list.
-I've always lived in cities, and would love to try out living in the mountains some day.
+I can talk for hours about baseball, music or bicycling.
+There's nothing more satisfying than crossing items off a to-do list.
+I've always lived in cities, but would love to try out living in the mountains some day.

 More than anything, I enjoy working to understand what helps people make decisions.
 How can I help make the users experience more seamless?
 How can I help build communities on our ever evolving internet?
 That's why I'm here.